gengstrand/clojure-news-feed/server/feed8/README.md

 ## Overview

 It connects to MySql, Redis, and Cassandra via Spring Data repositories.
 I was not able to use the Spring Data repository for ElasticSearch because I wanted to use the high level REST client instead of the native transport client.
 At the time of this writing, that repository did not work with the high level REST client.
-The elasticsearch folks recommend the high level rest client over the native transport client which will soon be deprecated.
+The ElasticSearch folks recommend the high level rest client over the native transport client which will soon be deprecated.

 I started this service with the generated output from the [swagger-codegen](https://github.com/swagger-api/swagger-codegen) project using a custom [spring boot template](https://github.com/gengstrand/clojure-news-feed/tree/master/server/swagger/templates/springboot).